Travel FAQs

 For more information, consult OCG’s International Travel and Fly America Act webpages, as well as .

-For purposes of the use of United States flag air carriers, “United States” means the 50 states, the District of Columbia, and the territories and possessions of the United States.
+For Fly America Act compliance, “United States” includes the 50 states, the District of Columbia, and U.S. territories and possessions.

 The most restrictive policy must be followed.
-In the case of passport fees, these are no allowed on sponsored projects because they have a general benefit that is not specific to a project.
+For example, passport fees are not allowable on sponsored projects because they have a general benefit not specific to a project.

 At the height of the pandemic, the federal government expanded flexiblities for costs related to COVID-19 to help recipients of federal research funding cope with the impacts of the COVID-19 crisis (see M-20-17, M-20-20, M-20-26).
 Most of the flexibilities, including those related to travel, ended in 2020.
 Following is the current guidance on costs related to COVID-related quaratine costs while on university travel.